JoeyyScott/Gamer-Supplies/README.md

 ## Included in **checkout.html** is:

-+ **Note from ```views.py``` in the checkout app**: I included a breakdown of this function here to explain this process as throughout development I experienced orders being created twice with too many comments/print statements in the checkout code.
++ **Note from ```views.py``` in the checkout app**: I included a breakdown of this function here to explain this process as throughout development I experienced orders being created twice with too many comments/print statements present in the checkout code.
     + When the function is called the first check is whether or not data is being posted to the page in the case of a checkout attempt.
         + If this is not the case it will:
             + See if the user has information attached to their profile and prefill it in the form.